ZJONSSON/instinct.js/README.md

 }
 ```

-will retain the resolve callback as scoped all the way down the chain.

 ##### Non-functions = default values
 Any logic element that is not a function will be assumed to be a default value for the same fact.
 This is only recommended for Global Constants, as the logic elements can be asynchronously used by different instinct objects under asymmetric information (facts).